AVRT and Accessory Pathways

 Because the impulse travels down the normal conduction system (the AV node and His bundle), the QRS complex is narrow and completely normal.
 The Delta wave vanishes entirely during the tachycardia.
 The impulse travels up the accessory pathway to activate the atrium, generating a retrograde P wave.

-Crucially, this is a massive circuit.
-The impulse has to travel all the way down to the ventricles, across the muscle, up the pathway, and across the huge atrium.
-Because the circuit is so physically large, it takes time.
-Therefore, the retrograde P wave occurs well after the QRS complex.
-We see a long RP interval.
-The P wave separates from the QRS, sitting clearly in the ST segment or T wave.
+Crucially, this is a larger circuit than AVNRT.
+The impulse has to travel all the way down to the ventricles, across the muscle, up the pathway, and across the atrium.
+Because the circuit is physically larger, it takes more time for the wave to return to the atrium.
+Therefore, the retrograde P wave separates visibly from the QRS, sitting in the ST segment or T wave.
+This is still a short RP tachycardia (RP < PR), but the RP interval is noticeably longer than in AVNRT, where the P wave is buried in or immediately after the QRS.

 Down the AV node (narrow QRS), across the ventricle, up the accessory pathway, across the atrium.
-A massive loop resulting in a long RP interval.
+A larger loop than AVNRT, producing a short RP tachycardia with a visible retrograde P wave in the ST segment.

 Antidromic AVRT